Blockchain-Oracle/graphite/README.md

 - **Visual representation of trust** through NFT badges that evolve with user reputation
 - **KYC verification** without compromising on privacy or decentralization principles
 - **Cross-platform reputation** that persists across the Web3 ecosystem
+- **Sybil-resistant voting** that ensures governance decisions are made by trusted community members

 ## 🔑 Key Features